TonyADI/transit-hub/README.md

 ## Future Features
 - [ ] Flight planner
+- [ ] Save selected hotels and attractions for later

 ## Installation
 The project is currently live at https://tonyadi.com/apps/transit-hub.html or clone it to your machine using `git clone https://github.com/TonyADI/transit-hub.git` then `npm install` and `npm run start`.